Medical Leave Regulation 618

 d.
 Failure to report at the expiration of a leave, unless an extension has been requested and approved, may be considered as a resignation.

 a.
-If the employee cannot return to work at the end of the FMLA leave period, he/she should notify his/her supervisor in writing immediately.
+If the employee cannot return to work at the end of the FMLA leave period, the supervisor should be notified in writing immediately.

 b.
 Failure to report at the expiration of a period of leave may be considered the employee’s resignation unless the employee has been already been approved for short-term disability or other forms of leave (vacation, bonus, sick or shared leave, or leave without pay).